php-dev-br/laravel-doc-pt-br/collections.md

     // [5, 6]

-The returned slice will preserve keys by default.
-If you do not wish to preserve the original keys, you can use the [`values`](#method-values) method to reindex them.
+The returned slice will have new, numerically indexed keys.
+If you wish to preserve the original keys, pass `true` as the third argument to the method.

 <a name="method-sort"></a>
 #### `sort()` {#collection-method}